 - Accessibility and equality in communities

 The Research Team carries out our mission by:

 - Fielding original qualitative and quantitative research to inform strategy;

 - Analyzing internal and external data sources to produce relevant insights;

 - Disseminating resources and tools that enable understanding of the lived experience of Canadians with sight loss;

 - Supporting locally or externally driven research relevant to our mission; and,

 Are you an academic researcher who is pursuing a research agenda or project related to our strategic priorities?
 If yes, we are interested in collaborating!
 Please reach out to Dr. Mahadeo Sukhai, Head of Research and Chief Accessibility Officer, at email@example.com.

-Getting involved as a volunteer with CNIB means that you will be making a lasting difference for people who are blind or partially sighted.
-CNIB's research department helps to support the direction of programs and services for Canadians who are blind or partially sighted in your community through:
+Getting involved as a research volunteer with CNIB means that you will be making a lasting difference for people who are blind or partially sighted.
+CNIB's research team helps to support the direction of programs and services for Canadians who are blind or partially sighted in your community through:

 - focus groups